Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Summary

 \section{Summary}

-In this paper, we propose a new methodology for spatial-temporal matrix autoregression with non-spatial exogenous vector covariates.
-The model has an autoregressive component with bi-linear transformations on the lagged matrix predictors and an additive auxiliary covariate component with tensor-vector product between a tensor coefficient and the lagged vector covariates.
+This paper proposes a new methodology for spatial-temporal matrix autoregression with non-spatial exogenous vector covariates.
+The model has an autoregressive component with bilinear transformations on the lagged matrix predictors and an additive auxiliary covariate component with a tensor-vector product between a tensor coefficient and the lagged vector covariates.
 We propose a penalized MLE estimation approach with a squared RKHS norm penalty and establish the estimator asymptotics under fixed and high matrix dimensionality.
 The model efficacy has been validated using both numerical experiments and an application to the global TEC forecast.

-The application of our model can be extended to other spatial data with exogenous, non-spatial predictors and is not restricted to matrix-valued data but can be generalized to the tensor setting and potentially data without grid structure or containing missing data.
-Furthermore, our model nests a simpler model that does not contain the autoregressive term, i.e. $P=0$, and thus can be applied to matrix-on-scalar regression with spatial data.
+The application of our model can be extended to other spatial data with exogenous, non-spatial predictors and is not restricted to matrix-valued data but can be generalized to the tensor setting and potentially data without a grid structure or containing missing data.
+Furthermore, our model nests a simpler model that does not include the autoregressive term, i.e., $P=0$, and thus can be applied to matrix-on-scalar regression with spatial data.
+Also, it is a natural extension of our paper to consider the case where $D$, the dimension of the auxiliary covariates, grows together with $M$ and $N$, and thus enables the modeling of high-dimensional auxiliary covariates for matrix/tensor response.
 We leave the discussions for these setups to future research.